To find a contact you can search the A-Z index of contacts in our

 The website also contains useful info and news on leisure property in the UK and worldwide.

 Lizard Pathways through Department of Working Pension and Skills Funding Agency ESF Convergence funding aims to help jobless people living in Locality 2 Camborne, Pool & Redruth and Locality 3 South Kerrier, Falmouth and Penryn, move closer to, or return to employment.
-The team employed by Cornwall Developement Company will provide people with individual guidance and support to provide them with the information and skills needed to return to work.
+The team employed by Cornwall Developement Company will provide people with individual guidance and support to provide them with the information, support and skills needed to return to work.
+Two current conracts are Cornwall Works with Families which is a contracted by Paragon Concord and Skills Support for Unemployed through The Learning Partnership.

 Every year the Lloyds TSB Foundations fund thousands of charities working to tackle disadvantage across England and Wales.
 Their focus is on supporting small and medium underfunded charities that can make a significant difference to the lives of disadvantaged people by helping them to play a fuller role in the communities of their choice.